-FORCE MAJEURE DELAYS.
-In the event that either party hereto shall be delayed or hindered in or prevented from the performance of any act required hereunder by reason of strikes, lockouts, labor troubles, inability to procure materials, failure of power, restrictive governmental laws or regulations, riots, insurrection, war or other reason of like nature not the fault of the party delayed in performing work of doing acts required under the terms of this Lease (a delay resulting from financial inability to perform, excepted) (collectively, "force majeure" events), then performance of such work or act shall be excused for the period of the delay, and the period for the performance of any such work or act shall be extended for a period equivalent to the period of such delay.
-This provision shall not operate to excuse Lessee from prompt payment of Basic Rent, Additional Rent or any other payments required by the terms of this Lease, unless the commencement date or periods permitting Lessee to abatement of rent are postponed or extended by such delays.
+Force Majeure Delays.
+If any Party shall be delayed or prevented from the performance of any act required hereunder by reason of acts of God, strikes, lockouts, labor troubles, inability to procure materials, restrictive governmental laws or regulations or other cause without fault and beyond the control of the party obligated (financial inability excepted), performance of such act shall be excused for the period of the delay and the period for the performance of any such act shall be extended for a period equivalent to the period of such delay; provided, however, nothing in this Section contained shall excuse AccessCal from the prompt payment of any rental or other charge required of AccessCal hereunder except as may be expressly provided elsewhere in this Lease.

 Force Majeure Delays.
 If Siemens’ performance is delayed by any cause beyond its reasonable control (regardless of whether the cause was foreseeable), including without limitation acts of God, strikes, labor shortage or disturbance, fire, accident, war or civil disturbance, delays of carriers, cyber-attacks, terrorist attacks, failure of normal sources of supply, or acts or inaction of government, Siemens’ time of performance will be extended by a period equal to the length of the delay plus any consequences of the delay.
 Siemens will notify Licensee within a reasonable time after becoming aware of any such delay.